On Harish-Chandra's Isomorphism: Generalised spherical transforms

 \subsection{Harmonic analysis; joint eigenfunctions}

-The anti-involution $*$ of $\bbh$ is the well known from the theory of unitary representations of $p$-adic reductive groups.
-It was shown by Barbasch and Ciubotaru \cite{BaCi} that these two anti-involutions are the only ones which are equal to the inverse on $W$ (if $R$ is irreducible).
-The relevant $\bbh$-modules for the spectral decomposition of the representations $\eta_u$, $\eta_v$ must in any case be unitary (for $\bullet$ in $\bC[T]$, for $*$ in $C_c^\infty(A)$), and $W$-spherical.
+The anti--involution $*$ of $\bbh$ is well--known from the theory of unitary representations of $p$--adic reductive groups.
+It was shown by Barbasch and Ciubotaru \cite{BaCi} that these two anti--involutions are the only ones which are equal to the inverse on $W$, provided $R$ is irreducible.
+The relevant $\bbh$-modules for the spectral decomposition of the representations $\eta_u$, $\eta_v$ must in any case be unitary (for $\bullet$ in $\bbc[T]$, for $*$ in $C_c^\infty(A)$), and $W$--spherical (the latter follows easily from \cite[Lemma 3.14]{OGHA}).
 Additional requirements apply, as we will see.

-We remark that the classification of irreducible spherical unitary representations of $(\bbh,\bullet)$ is easy \cite{BaCi}; The classification of the spherical $(\bH,*)$-unitary modules is a difficult problem (a lot of interesting results in this direction have been obtained by Ciubotaru, cf. \cite{CiuUn}).
-For $k\in \Ck_+$ the spectral measure of $L^2(A,\gd(a,k)da)$ has support in the unitary principal series \cite{OGHA}.
-For $k$ negative, $|k|\in\Ck_+$ small, discrete series occurs (supported in the set of tempered spherical irreducible representations of $(\bbh,*)$) \cite{ODS}.
+We remark that the classification of irreducible spherical unitary representations of $(\bbh,\bullet)$ is easy \cite{BaCi}.
+The classification of the spherical $(\bbh,*)$--unitary modules is a difficult problem (a lot of interesting results in this direction have been obtained by Ciubotaru, cf. \cite{CiuUn}).
+For $k\in \Ck^A_+$, the spectral measure of $L^2(A,\gd(a,k)da)$ has support in the unitary principal series \cite{OGHA}.
+For $k\in\Ck$ negative, with $|k|$ small, discrete series occurs (supported in the set of tempered spherical irreducible representations of $(\bbh,*)$) \cite{ODS}.